 EXCLUSIVE-Alibaba to resume Hong Kong listing plans as soon as November -sources

 Alibaba Group Holding Ltd is eyeing a listing in Hong Kong as early as November to raise up to $15 billion after political unrest put the move on ice earlier this year, people familiar with the matter said on Wednesday.
 Alibaba's listing would boost Hong Kong's status as a major capital markets hub.
-After topping global rankings in 2018 for funds raised through IPOs, the city's bourse fell behind the New York Stock Exchange and Nasdaq this year as a string of pro-democracy demonstrations led to clashes with authorities.
+After topping global rankings in 2018 for funds raised through IPOs, the city's bourse fell behind the New York Stock Exchange and Nasdaq this year amid months of anti-government protests that have roiled the Asian financial hub.

+The float would be the world's biggest equity deal for the year if the initial public offering (IPO) for state-owned oil company Saudi Aramco gets delayed to next year.
+Aramco's IPO could be worth over $20 billion.
+Alibaba plans to seek listing approval from Hong Kong Exchanges and Clearing Ltd shortly after the Chinese e-commerce giant's online retail frenzy Singles Day on Nov.
+11, and may list its shares towards the end of November or in early December, the sources said.

-Such a large offering from Alibaba could also have implications on liquidity in Hong Kong's financial system and the closely watched Hong Kong Interbank Offered Rate (HIBOR), given that investors in the Hong Kong market often borrow funds in anticipation of large share sales.
-A rise in HIBOR can, in turn, lift the Hong Kong dollar, which is pegged to the U.S. dollar at a tight range of 7.75 to 7.85.
+Such a large offering from Alibaba, potentially the biggest follow-on share sale in seven years, according to Refinitiv data, could also have implications on liquidity in Hong Kong's financial system and the closely watched Hong Kong Interbank Offered Rate (HIBOR).
+This is particularly the case given that investors in the Hong Kong market often borrow funds in anticipation of large share sales.
+A rise in HIBOR can in turn lift the Hong Kong dollar , which is pegged to the U.S. dollar at a tight range of 7.75 to 7.85.
 To defend the peg, the Hong Kong Monetary Authority (HKMA), the city's de-facto central bank, buys local dollars if it gets too weak and sells to curb excessive strength.

 HOMECOMING

-Alibaba holds the record for the world's largest initial public offering with its $25 billion float in New York in 2014.
-At that time, the company had initially hoped to float in Hong Kong, but the company's dual-class share structure clashed with the city's listing rules.
-Hong Kong Exchanges & Clearing changed its listing rules last year, primarily with the aim of attracting Chinese technology groups.
+Alibaba holds the record for the world's largest IPO with its $25 billion float in New York in 2014.
+At that time, the company had initially hoped to float in Hong Kong, but its governance structure clashed with the city's listing rules.
+Hong Kong Exchanges & Clearing loosened its rules last year, specifically to lure overseas-listed Chinese tech giants to float closer to home.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)